mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 the characters.
 Allies are actively looking to further the careers of the characters, passing on useful information and rumors.
-In general, characters can call on an ally’s aid once per year without penalty, but expecting any more aid will overstress the ally’s resources.
+In general, characters can call on an ally's aid once per year without penalty, but expecting any more aid will overstress the ally's resources.
 (The ally will still give help if asked, but this may result in the ally losing his position or influence).